youngker/apparmor-wiki/AppArmorDelegation.md

 ## Principle of Least Authority (PoLA)

-The principle of least authority (also known as the principle of least privilege) is that a task should not have any more privilege/permissions than it needs to do its job.
+The [https://en.wikipedia.org/wiki/Principle_of_least_privilege](principle of least authority) (also known as the principle of least privilege) is that a task should not have any more privilege/permissions than it needs to do its job.